-Ma.
-118 a, b.
+M a.
+118 a, b, c.
 INTRODUCTION TO STATISTICS.
-3 units; first and second terms.
+9 units; first, second and third terms.

-Prerequisite: At least a year of calculus, and a laboratory course in some science.
+Prerequisites: At least a year of calculus, and a laboratory course in some science.

-First term: Curve fitting by moments, correction for lack of high contact and for histogram group, the Pearson family of frequency curves, including the "normal" curve.
-Second term: Continuation of frequency curves, tests of goodness of fit, cycle analysis.
-Arrangements will be made to assist students who wish to carry the work further.
+First term: Curve fitting by moments, correction for lack of high contact and for histogram group, introduction to the Pearson family of frequency curves, including the "normal" curve.
+Second term: Continuation of frequency curves, coefficients of relationships, including multiple correlation.
+Third term: Tests of goodness of fit, cycle analysis.